 We will take appropriate and proportional technical and organisational measures to ensure appropriate security of personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 Personal data will be stored in accordance with our policies concerning data storage, access and retention.

-We recognise that you may have questions on how we process and/or store your data, or may want to change either the data we hold on you or how we communicate with you in the future.
-If you have any questions in respect of this notice, or would like to exercise your rights as a data subject please contact firstname.lastname@example.org.
+We recognise that you may have questions on how we process and/or store your data or may want to change either the data we hold on you or how we communicate with you in the future.
+If you have any questions in respect of this notice or would like to exercise your rights please contact email@example.com.

-If you are unhappy that we have responded to your query adequately, you have the right to lodge a complaint with the appropriate supervisory authorities which includes The Information Commissioner’s Office.
+If you are unhappy that we have responded to your query adequately, you have the right to lodge a complaint with the appropriate supervisory authorities which in the UK is The Information Commissioner’s Office, https://www.ico.org.uk.